Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks: Introduction

 \subsubsection{Allee effect}

-Mountain pine beetle (MPB) is subject to an Allee effect, a phenomenon where individual fitness increases with population density.
-The Allee effect arises because a threshold number of beetles must attack a single tree to successfully kill it, but this threshold is challenging to reach in low-density populations.
+Mountain pine beetle is subject to a strong Allee effect, a phenomenon where per capita growth rates become negative at a sufficiently low population density.
+The Allee effect arises because a threshold number of beetles must attack a single tree to successfully kill it.
 Another common mechanism of an Allee effect, poor mate finding in small populations, has been ruled out by previous research \citep{amman1980incidence, bleiker2014characterisation}.

-The Allee effect is mitigated by MPB's propensity for aggregation.
-In general, aggregation counteracts the negative effects of positive density-dependence, just as dispersal counteracts the negative effects of negative density dependence \citep{crowley1981dispersal, briggs2004stabilizing}.
-Females release aggregation pheromones and attacked trees emit terpene volatiles, which together attract additional beetles.
-However, this chemical signal is dampened by unsuitable host-tree chemistry \citep{hynum1980dendroctonus, boone2011efficacy}, unsuitable natal-tree chemistry (which negatively affects aggregation pheromone production; \citealp{chiu2018monoterpenyl}), and a limited detection limit for aggregation pheromones, which is around 100-1000 meters (\citealp[Fig. 2]{barclay1998trapping}; \citealp[Fig. 4]{strohm2013pattern}; \citealp[Fig. 4--5]{mitchell1991analysis}).
-Thus, the Allee effect persists due to various physical and chemical factors that constrain the strength of aggregation.
+The Allee effect is mitigated by MPB's ability to aggregate.
+In general, aggregation counteracts the negative effects of positive density dependence, just as dispersal counteracts the negative effects of negative density dependence \citep{crowley1981dispersal, briggs2004stabilizing}.
+Aggregation pheromones and volatile monoterpene from attacked trees attract additional beetles.
+However, this chemical signal may be dampened by unsuitable host-tree chemistry \citep{hynum1980dendroctonus, boone2011efficacy}, unsuitable natal-tree chemistry (which negatively affects aggregation pheromone production; \citealp{chiu2018monoterpenyl}), or simply a limited ability to detect aggregation pheromones at-distance.
+Evidence from small-scale spatial maps, as well as mechanistic pheromone diffusion models, suggest that beetles primarily respond to aggregation pheromones that are 20-100 meters from their tree-of-origin ( \citealp[Fig. 4--5]{mitchell1991analysis}); \citealp{strohm2013pattern}).
+There is limited evidence that the detection limit is 500-1000 meters under the right wind conditions \citep{barclay1998trapping}.
+In summary, the Allee effect persists due to various physical and chemical factors that constrain the strength of aggregation.

 It has long been recognized that the size disparity between beetles and trees means that many beetles must attack a single tree, and therefore, that outbreaks require a threshold or critical density of beetles \citep{thalenhorst1958grundzuge, safranyik1975interpretation, berryman1978synoptic}.
 However, explicit evidence for the Allee effect in MPB is not always forthcoming.
 Studies have detected an Allee effect when focusing on tree-level attack density (e.g., beetle entry holes per unit tree surface area).
 An Allee effect is implied by a positive relationship between attack density and the probability of tree death \citep{waring1983physiological, waring1985modifying, peterman1974some}, a positive relationship between attack density and the probability of reproduction \citep[Fig. 5]{raffa1983role}, or a positive relationship between the number of attacked trees and the probability of tree death \citep{boone2011efficacy}.
 On the other hand, studies \textit{do not} detect an Allee effect when they focus solely on the density of infested trees, treating this quantity as a proxy for beetle population size \citep{macquarrie2011density, tunnock1970chronic, trzcinski2009intrinsic}.